 Online education was the only option that made sense for me.
 I needed the flexibility.
 I have large family and I needed to be there for my family while I achieved my education goals.

 Taking College Algebra Online

-Fast forward three years, and Straighterline did it again.
-When my family contracted COVID-19 in March I nearly died.
+Fast forward three more years, and StraighterLine did it again.
+When my family contracted COVID-19, I nearly died.
 I spent 35 days in the shadows considering my life and what I wanted to do next if I lived.
 I made the decision I wanted to leave retirement to work in healthcare.
-I began surveying local nursing programs available to me and two of them accepted Straighterline for the prerequisites.
-I did not take any science courses in undergraduate, so I knew I had a tall hill to climb.
+I began surveying local nursing programs available to me and two of them accepted StraighterLine classes for the prerequisites.
+I did not take any science courses when I earned my undergraduate degree, so I knew I had a tall hill to climb.